EmidioNavarro/Movie-rating-prediction/README.md

 ## Results

-To perform the evauation of the model, I used the RMSE of the model in each k iteration.
-The results were plotted on an elbow curve for a better interpretaion:
+To perform the evaluation of the model, I used the RMSE of the model in each k iteration.
+The results were plotted on an elbow curve for a better interpretation:

 ![plot elbow curve IMDB 5000](https://user-images.githubusercontent.com/114921311/205455038-16f90a27-b4e1-4c77-bc27-9fe08fcf7f13.png)